Grupo-de-modelado-probabilista/BART/optimization/docs/pgbart_improvements.md

 Below are the main takeaways from the line profiling results.

 As expected, the majority of the time is spent within loops of the `astep` method.
-Within the loops, there are several calls to other functions or methods.
+Within the loops, there are several calls to other functions or methods performing computations:

 └── astep (354s)
     ├── sample_tree (34% or 106s)